Key Takeaway

 - Diabetes status: Patients with type 2 diabetes typically lose less weight on semaglutide (around 10% vs. 15%), likely due to metabolic differences.

-- Dose tolerance: Some patients cannot tolerate the full 2.4 mg dose due to side effects and stay on a lower dose, which generally produces less weight loss.
+- Dose tolerance: Some patients can't tolerate the full 2.4 mg dose due to side effects and stay on a lower dose, which generally produces less weight loss.

-- Adherence: Consistent weekly injections and sustained lifestyle changes are essential for optimal results.
+- Adherence: Consistent weekly injections and sustained lifestyle changes are important for optimal results.

 - Genetics and metabolism: Individual biological variability means some people are stronger responders to GLP-1 therapy than others.